Page Loading

 • Two of five national quantum research hubs, led by University of Glasgow and Heriot Watt, focused on Quantum Navigation (QEPNT) and Secure Communications (IQN).

-This gives international companies access to cutting‑edge research partnerships, commercial intellectual property (IP), and collaborative opportunities that directly support global product development.
+This gives international companies access to cutting‑edge research partnerships, commercial intellectual property (IP) and collaborative opportunities that directly support global product development.
+For trade partners, Scottish companies can rapidly draw on research and facilities to support co-development and problem solving projects.

 Tap into innovation at scale